 As to be expected in Italy, churches are plentiful.
 Basilicata is particularly blessed (no pun intended) with early Christian chapels carved out of caves and adorned with vivid pictorial art.
 Matera alone has over 150.
 Many of the region’s larger churches and cathedrals were built over those founded by early Christians.
 And why not visit Basilicata for one of its many religious festivals and other events held throughout the year?

 Would you like to dig back further in time?
 Today’s Metaponto is popular with visitors to the Ionian coast and is the site of the ancient Greek colony Metapontum, founded in the 7th-century BC.
 The remains of one of its temples, called the Tavole Palatine or the Palatine Tables, can be viewed in the archeological park not far from Matera.
-In addition to many historical sites and parks, Basilicata also has seven national archeological museums in towns and cities throughout the region, veritable treasure troves of the past.
+In addition to many historical sites and parks, Basilicata also has eight national archeological museums in towns and cities throughout the region, veritable treasure troves of the past.

 VISIT BASILICATA FOR NATURE, SPORT AND FOOD